-- Expand the wetland, improve tidal circulation, and create an upland transition zone of native plants
+- Manage the wetland, improve tidal circulation, and create an upland transition zone of native plants

-- Create a sandy marsh that will support several plant species no longer found in San Francisco
+- Maintain a sandy marsh that will support several plant species no longer found in San Francisco

-- Collaborate with the Port, the Bay Area Early Detection Network and other agencies to clear invasive plants from the site
+- Collaborate with the Port and other agencies to clear invasive plants from the site

-- Build community and city-wide awareness of the wetland and wildlife values at Pier 94
+- Build community and city awareness of the wetland, upland and wildlife values at Pier 94

 - Offer educational opportunities to the community

 What You Can Do

-- Join our volunteeer work parties in removing invasive plants, trash and planting hundreds of native plants.
+- Join our volunteer work parties in removing invasive plants, trash and planting hundreds of native plants.
 Contact firstname.lastname@example.org to learn about the next event (normally the first Saturday of each month 9:00 am-12 noon) at this site.